Things You Thought You Knew – Quantum Cat

 Okay.

+All right.
 So, all right.

-So, it dates back to Irwin Schrodinger,
+so it dates back to Irwin Schrodinger,

 who Irwin, yes, and he was a physicist.

 They all won Nobel Prizes, all these people who contributed to our understanding of the quantum.
+Right.

-So, you do sweat the small stuff.
+All that so you do sweat the small stuff.
+Yes, you do.

 I see.